nnmini/vueexamples/calendar_app/README.md

 ```

 ### what you learn
-1) Managing data between sibling component using Global event bus.
-How use props in components.
+1) Managing data between sibling components using Global event bus.
+How to use props in components.
-2) how to add use @click event
+2) how to use @click event
 3) how to remove item from array using ES6